HUDG have worked, or are still working, with a number of community groups to help them progress their projects. Some examples are outlined below.

 In others, looking at the possibility of some small scale urban improvements to provide better connectivity to the seafront.

-An ongoing problem that the two groups are discussing is the future of St Leonard’s Parish Church and it’s surrounding area, including the still closed footpath via Sussex Steps to West Hill Road.
+An ongoing problem that the two groups are discussing is the future of St Leonard’s Parish Church and it’s surrounding area (see above), including the still closed footpath via Sussex Steps to West Hill Road.